 23. Stanley Weintraub, A Stillness Heard Round the World, p24.
 (New York.
 1985).
 The information is from a letter, dated 8 March 1978, written by E. E. Seeder to Alan Haydock “of the BBC”.
 ‘Chapter Notes’, p 427.

 24. The Gloucestershire Echo, 7 November 1918, p4 under ‘REPORTED SIGNING OF ARMISTICE’; and 8 November 1918, p4 under ‘ARMISTICE CELEBRATION AT STROUD’.
 The Australians were airmen from the nearby Minchinhampton airbase.
-For some background details, see ‘Minchinhampton Aerodrome in 1918 and Curzon Felix Hamel’ at https://community.stroud.gov.uk
+For context: ‘Minchinhampton Aerodrome in 1918 and Curzon Felix Hamel’ at https://community.stroud.gov.uk

 25. The Gloucestershire Chronicle, 9 November 1918, p4 under ‘CITY & COUNTY NOTES’; and the Daily Mail, 8 November 1918, p2 under ’THE WHITE FLAG PARTY’.